Undergraduate Handbook

 In general, courses in which a D+, D, or D- grade is received may not be used to meet professional requirements.
 A maximum of nine credit hours of D+, D, or D- work may be allowed with the approval of the program director.
 All required courses in the major area must be passed with a grade of C- or higher.
 Departments may have higher individual standards.
 Consult the departmental offices for policies specific to each program.

-If a student does not complete a prerequisite CAHS course with a grade of C- or better, the student may only continue with selected courses requiring that prerequisite with the consent of the instructor.
-Refer to course descriptions and the OneStop website for a complete listing of courses and prerequisites.
+If a student does not complete a prerequisite CAHS course with a grade of C- or better, the student may only continue with selected courses requiring that prerequisite with the consent of the program director.
+Refer to course descriptions and the Enrollment Services website for a complete listing of courses and prerequisites.
 Any student enrolled in a required course for which prerequisites have not been met may be subject to administrative withdrawal from the course.
 A student administratively withdrawn from a course is responsible for any financial risk/loss that may be associated with the withdrawal.

 A student’s cumulative grade point average (GPA) is computed by dividing the total number of quality points earned by the total number of credit hours taken.
 Each letter grade (except grades of NP and W) is assigned quality points (QP).
 Quality points are then multiplied by the number of credit hours for the course.
 To calculate the GPA, add all QPs and divide this sum by the total number of credit hours attempted.
-View the registrar’s grading scale webpage.
+View the registrar’s grading scale webpage for more information about calculating your GPA.

 The minimum GPA required for good academic standing and eventual graduation from the College is 2.5 for undergraduate students (2.25 for undergraduate students in Online Learning programs).
 Higher averages are required for progression, retention, and graduation in some programs.
 Only courses taken at the University of Cincinnati count towards a student’s cumulative UC GPA.